websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-definition-node-reference.md

 </condition>
 ```

-This example checks the asset category to choose the processing path, whether to transition to the _Legal Review_ task or the _Content Review_ task.
+This example checks the asset category to choose whether to transition to the _Legal Review_ task or the _Content Review_ task.

-The `returnValue` variable points from the condition to a transition and its value must match a valid transition name.
+The `returnValue` variable points from the condition to a transition, and its value must match a valid transition name.
 This script looks up the asset in question, retrieves its asset category, and sets an initial `returnValue`.
 Then it checks to see if the asset has been marked with the _legal_ category.
 If not it goes through _Content Review_ (to the content-review task in the workflow), and if it does it goes through _Legal Review_ (to the legal-review task in the workflow).

 ## Forks and Joins